Hi. My name is Lily McCallin.

 I am an independent jewellery designer and jeweller with 16 years experience.

 I design and create playful experimental jewellery that is built to last generations.

-It is hard to choose one thing that inspires me, as inspiration is everywhere, but here are a few things:
+It is hard to choose one thing that inspires me most, but here are a few things:

-- The behavior, texture and shine of precious metals themselves.
+- The behaviour, texture, malleability and shine of precious metals.

 - The irresistible sweet shop allure of colourful gemstones.